NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{AutoRF} \cite{2022autorf} (April 2022) focused on novel view synthesis of objects without background.
+\textbf{AutoRF} (April 2022) \cite{2022autorf} focused on novel view synthesis of objects without background.
 Given 2D multi-view images, a 3D object detection algorithm was used with panoptic segmentation to extract 3D bounding boxes and object masks.
 The bounding boxes were used to define Normalized Object Coordinate Spaces, which were used for per-object volume rendering.
-An encoder CNN was used to extract appearance and shape codes which were used in the same way as in GRAF \cite{2020graf}.
-In addition to the standard photometric loss (\ref{eq:photo-loss}), an additional occupancy loss was defined as
+An encoder CNN was used to extract appearance and shape codes, which were used in the same way as in GRAF \cite{2020graf}.
+In addition to the standard photometric loss Eq. (\ref{eq:photo-loss}), an additional occupancy loss was defined as

-where $Y$ is the object mask, and $W_{occ}$ is either the set of foreground pixels, or background pixels.
-During test-time, the shape codes, appearance code, and bounding boxes were further refined using the same loss function.
+where $Y$ is the object mask, and $W_{occ}$ is either the set of foreground or background pixels.
+During test time, the shape codes, appearance codes, and bounding boxes were further refined using the same loss function.

-\textbf{SinNeRF} \cite{2022sinnerf} (April 2022) attempted NeRF scene reconstruction from single images by integrating multiple techniques.
-They used image warping and known camera intrinsic and poses to create reference depth for depth-supervision of unseen views.
-They used adversarial training with a CNN discriminator to provide patch-wise texture supervision.
-They also used a pretrained ViT to extract global image features from the reference patch and unseen patch, comparing them with an L2 loss term and a global structure prior.
+\textbf{SinNeRF} (April 2022) \cite{2022sinnerf}attempted NeRF scene reconstruction from single images by integrating multiple techniques.
+They used image warping and known camera intrinsics and poses to create reference depth for depth supervision of unseen views.
+They employed adversarial training with a CNN discriminator to provide patch-wise texture supervision.
+Additionally, they used a pretrained ViT to extract global image features from the reference patch and unseen patch, comparing them with an L2 loss term and a global structure prior.
 SinNeRF outperformed DS-NeRF \cite{2022dsnerf}, PixelNeRF \cite{nerf2021pixelnerf}, and DietNeRF \cite{2021dietNeRF} on the NeRF Synthetic dataset \cite{nerf2020_mildenhall}, the DTU dataset \cite{2014DTUdataset}, and the LLFF Forward Facing dataset \cite{2019llf_forwardfacingdataset}.

-As an alternate approach, \textbf{GeoAug} \cite{2022geoaug} (Oct 2022) seeked to solve the few-shot problem using data augmentation by rendering (with warping) new training images with new noisy camera poses using DSNeRF \cite{2022dense_depth_nerf} as baseline.
+As an alternate approach, \textbf{GeoAug} (Oct 2022) \cite{2022geoaug} used data augmentation by rendering (with warping) new training images with new noisy camera poses using DSNeRF \cite{2022dense_depth_nerf} as a baseline and using depth as regularization.